oohnoitz/action-phpcs-wordpress/README.md

 This action will run `phpcs` together with [reviewdog](https://github.com/reviewdog/reviewdog) to create a report for your pull requests.
 It was created by using the [action-template](https://github.com/reviewdog/action-template) created by the reviewdog team.

+The WordPress rulesets are bundled and made available to `phpcs`.

 ## Input

 ```yaml